xwatkins/uniprot-advanced-search/README.md

 # \<uniprot-advanced-search\>

-Advanced search component for UniProt
+Crude prototype of Advanced search component for UniProt

 ## Install the Polymer-CLI